Cover Date: February 1934

 Prior to World War I nitrates were an essential component in munitions manufacturing.
 In 1909, a German chemist named Fritz Haber developed the Haber Process to use atmospheric nitrogen to produce ammonia.
 During World War I, German munitions manufacturers were able to successfully use the Haber Process to supply war-time explosives requirements.

 Nitrates were in the news in a big and controversial manner in 1933.
 The Knoxville Journal carried a lengthy article on the Muscle Shoals Dam and its importance in the manufacturing of nitrates for the United States.
 The dam was authorized as part of the 1916 Nation Defense Act.
 The government had decided that reliance on Chilean nitrates was not in the country’s best interests and that a means of manufacturing it within the borders should be a priority.

-An engineering study determined that the Muscle Shoals, located on the Tennessee River in northwestern Alabama was the best locations for a hydroelectric plan east of the Rocky Mountains.
+An engineering study determined that the Muscle Shoals, located on the Tennessee River in northwestern Alabama, was the best location for a hydroelectric plan east of the Rocky Mountains.

 The story discloses that a foreign power is behind the attempts to take over the Chilean nitrate mines.
 In the newspapers, it was a different kind of foreign plot by the “Nitrogen Cartel” to monopolize the synthetic production of nitrates.

 In the story, the secret of the earthquakes is based on the piezoelectric property of quartz.
 Famous inventor and engineer Nikola Tesla had previously discussed the idea of an earthquake machine based on a mechanical oscillator.
 A 1925 article in The Scranton Republican discussed the possibility of piezo-electric earthquakes created by the oscillation of quartz bearing rocks when subjected to electric current.